Chelsea ride luck to beat Brentford in coach Rosenior's league debut

 The Brazilian was initially ruled offside but the goal was given after a VAR check.

-Palmer doubled Chelsea's lead from the penalty spot in the 76th minute after Kelleher failed to control the ball and, in his desperation to win it back, tripped substitute Liam Delap.
+Palmer - returning after a brief injury absence - doubled Chelsea's lead from the penalty spot in the 76th minute after Kelleher failed to control the ball and, in his desperation to win it back, tripped substitute Liam Delap.

 The win pushed Chelsea up to sixth in the table, leapfrogging Brentford who had been unbeaten in six league games.